1. Type of Granite

 Grade reflects the material’s general durability, density and structural integrity.
 Not only will higher grades withstand the elements, their suitability for cutting, crafting and finishing will be higher.
 Great consistency in high-grade granite also translates to a better look—both today and for decades to come.

 Lower grade granite is prone to chipping, degrading and discoloration over time.
-Since the granite will be engraved or etched, it is important to know that lower grades also have density inconsistencies or flaws that diminish sharpness and appearance when cut or polished.
+For engraved or etched granite, keep in mind that lower grades also have density inconsistencies or flaws.
+This diminishes sharpness and appearance when cut or polished.

 Unlike color, granite grade may not be as obvious, so be sure to ask your memorial provider about it.